Massage sexual abuse victim attorneys in Virginia

 When these massage businesses are run by large corporations in other locations, they may try to shield themselves from liability by claiming that their affiliated offices are independently owned and operated.
 But if you’ve been sexually violated by a massage therapist, you have every right to seek compensation from the therapist, the local franchise owner, and the company whose name is on the sign.

 At GibsonSingleton Virginia Injury Attorneys, we know how to prosecute sex offenders.
 And we’re not afraid to take on big corporations and their high-priced attorneys.
 In fact, we consider it a calling to help you get the compensation you need to put your life back together after you’ve been harmed by others.

 Both of our partners, Ken Gibson and John Singleton, are highly experienced in addressing the unique challenges of sexual abuse cases.
 Ken Gibson’s background includes extensive experience in prosecuting sexual crimes for both the United States and Virginia governments, including sexual assault cases.
 John Singleton has worked for large insurance companies, and on many sexual abuse and sexual assault cases during his career.
 Together, Ken and John will put their specialized expertise to work for you.

 We understand that pursuing a sex abuse claim is difficult.
 When you meet with us, we will always treat you with the utmost respect and compassion.
 In Virginia, we can protect your identity throughout your case.
-Call (804) 413-6777 to schedule a free, confidential consultation with us today.
+Call (804) 413-6777 to schedule a free, confidential consultation with a Virginia massage sexual abuse lawyer today.